-STRI acts as Official Agronomic consultants to the Championship Committee of The R&A. In this capacity we provide advice and support to golf’s governing body and the host clubs they use to stage their championships.
+STRI acted as official agronomic consultants to the Championship Committee of The R&A. In this capacity we provided advice and support to golf’s governing body and the host clubs they use to stage their championships.

-The main focus of support is the Open venue clubs, all of which we visit on a continuous basis, and more regularly as any championship nears.
-STRI contributes to the strategic delivery of the playing surfaces for The Open Championship and as part of this process collects performance data from the course which can be used to inform preparatory maintenance schedules and programmes.
-The data collection programme also provides a valuable source of historic information which can be used to benefit future conditioning programmes.
+For many years the main focus of the support was the Open venue clubs, all of which we visited on a continuous basis, and more regularly as any championship neared.
+STRI contributed to the strategic delivery of the playing surfaces for The Open Championship and as part of this process collected performance data from the course which was used to inform preparatory maintenance schedules and programmes.
+The data collection programme also provided a valuable source of historic information which was used to benefit future conditioning programmes.

-For major championships such as The Open, The Amateur Championship, The Ricoh Women’s Open and The Ladies Amateur Championship, STRI provides a higher-level tournament support service whereby a team of professional agronomists assess and collect data from the host venue on a continuous basis in the build up to, and during the staging of the championship.
-This provides a further layer of objective information and support to The R&A and the host venue, and allows the best possible greenkeeping decisions to be made each time.
+For major championships such as The Open, The Amateur Championship, The Ricoh Women’s Open and The Ladies Amateur Championship, STRI provided a higher-level tournament support service whereby a team of professional agronomists assessed and collect data from the host venue on a continuous basis in the build up to, and during the staging of the championship.
+This provided a further layer of objective information and support to The R&A and the host venue, and allowed the best possible greenkeeping decisions to be made each time.

 The successful delivery of project work at The Open venues.

-The provision of high-level tournament support from the assessment and collection of data on a continuous basis in the build up to, and during the staging of the championship.
+The provision of high-level tournament support from the assessment and collection of data in the build up to, and during the staging of the championship.

-All championship venues are up to date and remain a challenge for the game’s top players.
+All championship venues remain a challenge for the game’s top players.

 Delivering improved practice facilities and courses.